-79 See generally Federal Rule of Civil Procedure 34(b)(2) Primer: Practice Pointers for Responding to Discovery Requests, supra note 8.
+^{79.} See generally Federal Rule of Civil Procedure 34(b)(2) Primer: Practice Pointers for Responding to Discovery Requests, supra note 8.

-MetroPCS, 327 F.R.D. at 607 (For each item or category, the non-party must "state with specificity the grounds for objecting to the request, including the reasons, and must state whether any responsive materials are being withheld on the basis of that objection; that an objection to part of a request must specify the part and permit inspection of the rest; that 'general or so-called boilerplate or unsupported objections are improper under Rule 45(d)(2)(B)'; and that the explanations in Heller, 303 F.R.D. at 466, of what is required to make proper objections and how to properly respond to discovery requests apply equally to non-parties subject to a Rule 45 subpoena." (citing FED.
+^{80.} MetroPCS, 327 F.R.D. at 607 (For each item or category, the non-party must "state with specificity the grounds for objecting to the request, including the reasons, and must state whether any responsive materials are being withheld on the basis of that objection; that an objection to part of a request must specify the part and permit inspection of the rest; that 'general or so-called boilerplate or unsupported objections are improper under Rule 45(d)(2)(B)'; and that the explanations in Heller, 303 F.R.D. at 466, of what is required to make proper objections and how to properly respond to discovery requests apply equally to non-parties subject to a Rule 45 subpoena." (citing FED.
 R. CIV.
 P. 34(b)(2)(B)-(C); Am.
 Fed'n of Musicians, 313 F.R.D. at 46)).

-Sabol v.
+^{81.} Sabol v.
 Brooks, 469 F. Supp.
 2d 324, 328 (D. Md.
 2006) (finding that a non-party is "subject to the same obligations and scope of discovery under Rule 45 as if it were a party proceeding under Rule 34" and that a "failure to make particularized objections to document requests constitutes a waiver of those objections." (citing FED.
 R. CIV.
 P. 45 advisory committee's notes to 1991 amendment; Hall v.
 Sullivan, 231 F.R.D.
 468 (D. Md.
 2005); Thompson v.
 HUD, 199 F.R.D.
 168 (D. Md.
 2001); Marens v.
 Carrabba's Italian Grill, 196 F.R.D.
 35 (D. Md.
 2000)).

-plate objections, and should clearly identify what it is providing and what it is withholding on the basis of objections.
+with this limitation.
+Courts should not hold a non-party's lack of specificity as to proportionality factors of which it is not aware against the non-party.
+The non-party, however, should be specific as to its burdens and costs, should refrain from boilerplate objections, and should clearly identify what it is providing and what it is withholding on the basis of objections.
 The requesting party should cooperate with the non-party in an effort to narrow the scope of the request, if needed, to what the requestor truly needs to litigate its case.
-82 And if brought to the court's attention, the court should temper its expectation that a non-party comply with Rule 34 objection specificity standards and should tailor its assessment of the non-party's objections to the circumstances of the case.
+And if brought to the court's attention, the court should temper its expectation that a non-party comply with Rule 34 objection specificity standards and should tailor its assessment of the non-party's objections to the circumstances of the case.

 As indicated earlier, non-parties should comply with the sections of the subpoena to which there are no objections.
-Conversely, complying with portions of a subpoena that have been objected to before a court has ordered compliance may, absent certain precautions, 83 lessen the likelihood that costs will shift to the requestor.
-84 To minimize that risk, the non-party should notify the requesting party as
+Conversely, complying with portions of a subpoena that have been objected to before a court has ordered compliance may, absent certain precautions, 83 lessen the likelihood that costs will